COMPLETED JOBS > RESERVOIRS AND DAMS

 Wenas Dam Spillway, Washington

-Working under tight conditions, Goodfellow’s experienced team repaired this damaged spillway in three short months—preparing for the next spring’s runoff before fall weather deteriorated into winter.
+Working under tight conditions, GBI’s experienced team repaired this damaged spillway in three short months—preparing for the next spring’s runoff before fall weather deteriorated into winter.